 - Buy a pollen filter for the air vents in your car and a vacuum cleaner with a special HEPA filter

-- Do not smoke or be around smoke – it makes your symptoms worse
+- Smoke or be around smoke – it makes your symptoms worse

-- Do not dry clothes outside – they can catch pollen
+- Dry clothes outside – they can catch pollen

-- Do not let pets into the house if possible – they can carry pollen indoors
+- Let pets into the house if possible – they can carry pollen indoors

 In the KML Office we are putting some plants in place to help with our own wellbeing, but with over half of us being hay fever sufferers too, we will be choosing leafy plants that are pollen free.